dockstore/dockstore-documentation/docs/getting-started/getting-started-with-notebooks.rst

 .. figure:: /assets/images/docs/google-colab-save-on-github.png
     :width: 35 %

 Configure where you want to save the notebook to on GitHub then click OK.
-Google collab will push a commit to your repository with the notebook.
+Google Colab will push a commit to your repository with the notebook.

 .. figure:: /assets/images/docs/google-colab-save-on-github-dialog.png
     :width: 60 %